LiveRamp/hank/README.md

 ## No single point of failure design

-There is no master node, and no node responsible for maintaining the mapping between keys and server nodes.
-Instead, all metadata is stored on a ZooKeeper cluster, and clients can rely the availability characteristics of that system to expect a no single point of failure behavior when querying Hank.
+There is no master node in Hank, and no node responsible for maintaining the mapping between keys and server nodes.
+Instead, all metadata is stored on a ZooKeeper cluster, and clients can rely the availability characteristics of that system to expect a no single point of failure behavior when performing queries.

 The batch write update coordinator is the only process that has a special role.
 It reacts to data and configuration changes, as well as runtime information from the cluster to send commands to individual nodes notifying them to come online, go idle, update, etc. However, this a very shallow installation, it is a lightweight process and it does not maintain any data on local disk.
 It can be stopped and restarted instantly on a different node at any time without affecting clients reading from the Hank cluster.

 ## Web user interface and monitoring